lnsvn/10-svg-logo-maker/README.md

   ## Description

-  This application allows you to quickly and easily create a simple logo for yout projects.
+  This application allows you to quickly and easily create a simple logo for your projects.
 After invoking the application, you will be prompted for content, and your inputs are then inserted into a logo.svg file.

   ## Table of Contents